ecmwf/IonBeam/ionbeam-client/README.md

 asyncio.run(main())
 ```

-The declared `start_time`/`end_time` is the range this operation claims to have swept — the server tracks coverage against it, so a range with no rows still counts as checked.
-Long streams are fine: the server claims coverage and builds completed windows while the stream is still open.
+`start_time` and `end_time` define the range checked by the ingestion operation.
+The core records coverage for that range even if it contains no rows.
+A long-running stream can produce completed windows before it closes.

 ## Running a triggered source

-The core's scheduler can drive a source: it pushes trigger commands naming the time range to fetch, so scheduling and backfills are configured centrally.
-Register the handler before connecting; `run_source` wires config, signal handling, a liveness endpoint, and the connection lifecycle:
+The core scheduler can send a source the time ranges it should fetch.
+This allows schedules and backfills to be configured centrally.
+Register the trigger handler before connecting. `run_source` loads configuration and manages signals, the liveness endpoint, and the connection lifecycle:

 ```python
 import asyncio